Richard Yates (novelist)

-Richard Yates (February 3, 1926 – November 7, 1992) was an American fiction writer identified with the mid-century "Age of Anxiety".
+Richard Walden Yates (February 3, 1926 – November 7, 1992) was an American fiction writer identified with the mid-century "Age of Anxiety."
 His first novel, Revolutionary Road, was a finalist for the 1962 National Book Award, while his first short story collection, Eleven Kinds of Loneliness, brought comparisons to James Joyce.
 Critical acclaim for his writing, however, was not reflected in commercial success during his lifetime.

 Interest in Yates has revived somewhat since his death, partly because of an influential 1999 essay by Stewart O'Nan in the Boston Review, a 2003 biography by Blake Bailey and the 2008 Academy Award-nominated and Golden Globe-winning film Revolutionary Road starring Kate Winslet and Leonardo DiCaprio.

 Life and career

-Born in Yonkers, New York, Yates came from an unstable home; his parents divorced when he was three and much of his childhood was spent in many different towns and residences.
+Yates was born in Yonkers, New York, the son of Vincent Yates and Ruth Walden Maurer.
+He came from an unstable home; his parents divorced when he was three, and much of his childhood was spent in many different towns and residences.
 He first became interested in journalism and writing while attending Avon Old Farms School in Avon, Connecticut.
 After leaving Avon, Yates joined the Army, serving in France and Germany during World War II.
 By the middle of 1946, he was back in New York.

 Upon his return to New York City, he worked as a journalist, freelance ghost writer (briefly writing speeches for Attorney General Robert F. Kennedy) and publicity writer for Remington Rand Corporation.
 His career as a novelist began in 1961 with the publication of the well received Revolutionary Road.
 In 1962, he wrote the screenplay for a film adaptation of William Styron's Lie Down in Darkness, which has not yet been produced as of 2022.
 He subsequently taught writing at Columbia University, the New School for Social Research, Boston University (where his papers are archived), at the University of Iowa Writer's Workshop, at Wichita State University, the University of Southern California Master of Professional Writing Program, and at the University of Alabama in Tuscaloosa.

 In 1948, he married Sheila Bryant, the daughter of Marjorie Gilhooley Bryant and British actor Charles Bryant, who lived with Broadway actress and silent-film star Alla Nazimova from 1912 to 1925 during the height of her wealth and fame.
 Richard and Sheila Yates had two daughters, Sharon and Monica, before divorcing in 1959.
-Richard married Martha Speer in 1968 and they had a daughter, Gina.
-A heavy smoker his entire life, in 1992, he died of emphysema and complications from minor surgery in Birmingham, Alabama.
+His daughter Monica dated comedian Larry David and was the inspiration for Elaine Benes on David's sitcom Seinfeld.
+In 1968, Yates married Martha Speer and they had a daughter, Gina.
+A heavy smoker his entire life, in 1992 he died of emphysema and complications from minor surgery in Birmingham, Alabama.